FRANCESCA SCHWARTZ

 ARTIST STATEMENT

-My artwork is an ongoing investigation of corporeality, femaleness, evolution and change, impermanence and disappearance.
+My artwork is an ongoing investigation of corporeality, femaleness, evolution, impermanence and disappearance.
 I explore these and related themes employing a range of media, using processes that relate to and reflect them.

-In an effort to embrace the language and inscriptions of the body, I echo these processes by tearing apart, unraveling, and desecrating.
+In an effort to embrace the language and inscriptions of the body, I follow the word, the image, the symbol—chosen from the known world and from the unexpected, the buried, the obscure.
+The body is marked again and again; I echo these processes by tearing apart, unraveling, and desecrating, burning.
 I merge and pin down disparate elements and materials that somehow need one another to function as composite wholes.
 Composition and installation allow for and accentuate these generative and regenerative modes of working.
 The results of my processes are generally abstract, but the implied presence of bodies, in whole or in part, is always apparent.